citizenspress/campuscoalition2/content/post/studentunion-autonomy.md

 ---
-title: "Ontario universities must respect the autonomy of students’ unions"
+categories:
+- News
-date: 2020-02-21
+date: "2020-02-21"
-toc: true
+description: Students’ unions, founded by and for students, are fully autonomous organizations governed by democratically elected boards and executives.
+They are membership-driven organizations funded by their members through dues.
+University administrations do not have the authority and cannot justify violating the legal autonomy of students’ unions or any other campus unions.
 linktitle: Student Union Autonomy
+tags: null
 thumbnail: /img/supportstudents.png
-description: "Students’ unions, founded by and for students, are fully autonomous organizations governed by democratically elected boards and executives.
-They are membership-driven organizations funded by their members through dues.
-University administrations do not have the authority and cannot justify violating the legal autonomy of students’ unions or any other campus unions."
-categories:
-- "News"
-tags:
+title: Ontario universities must respect the autonomy of students’ unions
+toc: true
 ---

 Students’ unions, founded by and for students, are fully autonomous organizations governed by democratically elected boards and executives.
 They are membership-driven organizations funded by their members through dues.